palahsu/Ethernet/README.md

 - Disable Option
 - Exit Option

-More Feature & GUI Coming Soon!
+More Feature & Exe & GUI Coming Soon!

 For any kind of help, support, payment, suggetion and request ask me on Gmail / Telegram: